webtor-io/embed-sdk-js/README.md

-title      | Replaces original file name in a header with specific title (optional) imdbId     | Helps to find subtitles and additional metadata (optional) header     | Shows header with current progress and title (true/false, default: true)
+title      | Replaces original file name in a header with specific title (optional) imdbId     | Helps to find subtitles and additional metadata (optional) header     | Shows header with current progress and title (true/false, default: true) path       | File path of file to be played (optional).
+By default it searches for the first video in torrent.

 ## Player events
 Name            | Description